public class AnnotationObject

 Detaches the selected annotation object from the chart.

-method for a particular object, that object is attached to the chart.
+By default, all annotation objects are detached from the chart.
+When you call the attach method for a particular object, that object is attached to the chart.
 Once you refresh the chart, the object will appear in the configured attached location.
 Call this method after an object has been attached to detach the object.

 To detach an annotation text object from a chart: